deltachat/deltachat-node/README.md

 This modules builds on top of `deltachat-core`, which in turn has external dependencies.

 If you get errors running `npm install`, you might need to install `meson`, `ninja` and `libssl1.0-dev`.
-Also, `libetpan-dev` and `libsasl2-dev` can't be installed globally.
+Also, `libetpan-dev` can't be installed globally.

 On Linux (e.g. Debian Stretch):

 ```
 sudo apt-get install python3-pip ninja-build libssl1.0-dev
 sudo pip3 install meson
-sudo apt-get remove libetpan-dev libsasl2-dev
+sudo apt-get remove libetpan-dev
 ```

 Then try running `npm install` again.